CAPTI Frequently Asked Questions

 - How will the actions identified within CAPTI be implemented?

-CAPTI designates a Lead Agency for each action which will be responsible for the action’s implementation through their respective processes and procedures in Appendix A. Appendix A also identifies short-term and medium-term implementation timelines—within the next two years and between three to seven years, respectively—for each action.
+CAPTI designates a Lead Agency responsible for each action’s implementation through their respective processes and procedures in Appendix A. It also identifies short-term and medium-term implementation timelines—within the next three years and between three to seven years, respectively—for each action.

 - Are local and regional agencies expected to adopt the CAPTI Investment Framework?